toolness/fancy-friday/README.md

 #### Tinygame.loading()

-This will send a `customloadstart` event to the parent metagame, which gives the microgame time to asynchronously load assets even after its page's `load` event has fired.
-You need to call this before your page's `load` event has fired for it to actually do anything, though!
+Ordinarily, Tinygame will send a `ready` event to the parent metagame when the page's `load` event fires.
+This function can be called before that time to prevent this default behavior, which is useful if e.g. the microgame needs extra time to load additional assets via JavaScript.

+Once the microgame is ready, it is responsible for calling `Tinygame.loaded()` to indicate that it is ready to play.

 Note also that the game can't take forever to load.
 After a maximum loading period has elapsed, the parent metagame may forcibly regard the